 - In 2009, CNN/Money Magazine ranked the PA profession second in its "Top Ten Best Jobs in America."
 The number of PA jobs is projected to increase by 50% over the next 10 years.

 - Forbes.com annual "Best Master's Degrees for Jobs Right Now" ranked Physician Assistant studies number 3 this year, behind information systems and physics respectively.
 Of all the health-related professions on the list, PA studies ranked number 1.

 From another perspective, HEALTHeCAREERS, an online healthcare jobs site, recently published the 5 reasons PAs have the best job in healthcare.
-The five reasons included:
+The reasons included: